Grayseon/convex-backend/npm-packages/demos/migrations/README.md

 "Grace Hopper"    |       |
 ```

-## Current schema

-The checked-in `convex/schema.ts` includes all migrations at once.
-That is the
-target end state.
-Use the walkthrough above to test incrementally on a fresh local
-backend, or reset and seed old-format data before pushing the full schema.
+### Final schema (both tables, all migrations)

+This is the combined end state with a **required** `key` field.
+Follow the staged
+Scenario 1 walkthrough above to see each migration in isolation; use this schema
+once both migrations have already run, or on a new project where you are not
+stepping through the demo.

 ```typescript
 import { defineSchema, defineTable } from "convex/server";